By Maren Madalyn, contributing writer

 The beginning of a child’s life comes with many incredible growth milestones that impact them physically and emotionally.
 How magical it must feel to discover that you have hands for the very first time, or that you can walk on two feet!

-From the social perspective, these first years of learning are heavily dependent interactions with family members and other adults around the child.
+From the social perspective, early learning heavily depends on interactions with family members and other adults.
 As described by Michigan Kids Matter, structured socialization and lots of practice are the key to help toddlers learn basic skills that later cultivate healthy relationships.

 Bringing SEL to life

-In particular, learning how to express, understand and manage one’s emotions is an essential component to connecting in positive ways with others.
-Families of young learners can use this activity to help toddlers practice identifying, expressing, and calming their emotions:
+In particular, learning how to express, understand and manage one’s emotions is an essential component to positive relationship skills.
+Families of young learners can use this activity to help toddlers practice their emotional skills:

 - FACT: Your child may be young, but they can still feel stress just like you do.
 Time spent with you just snuggling and being together is a great way to relieve stress.